Peter-MacCallum-Cancer-Centre/DEEP-PSMA/Baseline_Model/readme.md

 Example case with manual Total Tumour Burden (TTB) label provided (red) with derived physiological/normal VOI (blue)

-It is then straightforward to train an nnU-Net model for each tracer and use some simple post-processing refinements to improve the agreement with the known threshold boundaries in the vicinity of inferred tumor voxels.
+It is then straightforward to train an nnU-Net model for each tracer and use post-processing refinements to improve the agreement with the known threshold boundaries in the vicinity of inferred tumor voxels.
+This is of the form of an expansion of the inferred tumour label, re-threshold to the designated value, and removal of inferred normal voxels.

 This method does not account for matched PSMA & FDG images from the same patient.
 The data in this challenge is provided such that the paired PSMA and FDG PET/CT images may be used to improve the discrimination of equivocal lesions.
 This is one of the research questions we hope to see explored by participants in DEEP-PSMA.